Tshamz/tylershambora.com/README.md

 No full page reloads, loads new content in via ajax, most of the animations are done using CSS3 transitions/animations, stylesheets are written using SCSS, fully responsive and built mobile-first, modular javascript, uses Grunt to: work locally with livereload, concatenate and minify CSS & JavaScript, optimize images, and create a ready to go dist directory.

+Repository doesn't include "dist/" directory with all the renamed, minimized, concatenated files.
+Also not included are the compiled .css files.
+You'll only find .scss partials here.

 ## Goals/TODO ##

 *  ~~Would like to minify CSS & JS~~